What is the Quit India Movement?

 The Quit India Movement proved that India would no longer accept anything less than complete freedom.

-1. What was the Quit India Movement?
+What Was the Quit India Movement?

 ✔ Easy to use & comfortable